aardappel/treesheets/README.txt

 - to distribute, build an installer with TS_installer.nsi (requires nsis.sourceforge.net)

 Linux:
-- build wxWidgets 2.9.4 as usual on linux, but use these arguments to configure:
+- build wxWidgets 3.0.0 (or better) as usual on linux, but use these arguments to configure:
   --enable-unicode --enable-optimize=-O2 --disable-shared
 - in the src folder build.sh should now compile treesheets without errors.
 - the exe is in the TS folder, tgz this folder to distribute

 OSX:
-- build wxWidgets 2.9.4 as usual on OS X, but use whatever variant of these options to configure work for you:
+- build wxWidgets 3.0.0 (or better) as usual on OS X, but use whatever variant of these options to configure work for you:
   --enable-unicode --enable-optimize=-O2 --disable-shared --with-osx_cocoa
   CFLAGS="-arch i386" CXXFLAGS="-arch i386" CPPFLAGS="-arch i386" LDFLAGS="-arch i386"